Nonameghost/noader/README.md

 // ▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒▓▒ | 100%
 ```
 Create a noading bar with **noading.bar()** and a config object, then **bar.start()** to trigger the automatic update.
 Updating **val** will change the current progress of the bar.
 The bar can also be manually updated by calling **bar.update()** instead of start.

+## Colors

+Depending on you terminal, noading can display visuals in various colors using [chalk](https://github.com/chalk/chalk).
+This can be done by passing in either keywords ('blue') or hex codes ('#0000FF') in a noading config object.
+Chalk should automatically fallback if the active terminal does not support a certain color range.
+See [the chalk docs](https://github.com/chalk/chalk) for more details.

 ## Types/Configs